 Table 3 shows the calculated values of electric field at 3.28 ft.
-(1 m) above ground for the proposed Klondike - John Day 230-kV transmission-line operated at maximum voltage.
-The peak value on the right-of-way and the value at the edge of the right-of-way are given for the proposed line at minimum conductor clearance and at the estimated average clearance over a span.
-Figure 2 shows lateral profiles for the electric field from the proposed line at the minimum and average line heights.
+(1 m) above ground for the existing and proposed Libby to Troy Rebuild transmission lines operated at maximum voltage.
+The peak value on the right-of-way and the value at the edge of the right-of-way are given for the lines at minimum conductor clearance by configuration.
+Figure 2 shows lateral profiles for the electric field from the existing and proposed lines at the minimum line heights.

-The calculated peak electric field expected on the right-of-way of the proposed line is 2.4 kV/m.
-For average clearance, the peak field would be 1.1 kV/m or less.
-As shown in Figure 2, the peak values would be present only at locations directly under the 230-kV line, near mid-span, where the conductors are at the minimum clearance.
+The calculated peak electric field expected on the right-of-way of the proposed H-frame line is 1.5 kV/m, which is the same as for the existing line.
+For average clearance, the peak field would be 1.0 kV/m or less.
+As shown in Figure 2, the peak values would be present only at locations directly under the 115-kV line, near mid-span, where the conductors are at the minimum clearance.
 The conditions of minimum conductor clearance at maximum current and maximum voltage occur very infrequently.
 The calculated peak levels are rarely reached under real-life conditions, because the actual line height is generally above the minimum value used in the computer model, because the actual voltage is below the maximum value used in the model, and because vegetation within and near the edge of the right-of-way tends to shield the field at ground level.
-Maximum electric fields on existing 230-kV corridors are typically 2.5 to 3 kV/m.
-On 500-kV transmission line corridors, the maximum electric fields range from 7 to 9 kV/m.
+Maximum electric fields on existing 115-kV corridors are typically the same as would occur under the proposed line.
+On 230-kV corridors peak fields are typically 2.5 to 3 kV/m and on 500-kV transmission line corridors, the maximum electric fields range from 7 to 9 kV/m.

-The largest value expected at the edge of the right-of-way of the proposed line is 0.3 kV/m decreasing to about 0.2 kV/m opposite conductors at average clearance.
+The largest value expected at the edge of the right-of-way of the proposed H-frame line is 1.1 kV/m for the 60-foot right-of-way, decreasing to 0.4 kV/m for the 100-foot right-of-way.